jpdesigns316/linux-config/README.md

 If you do not currently have `venv` installed get it with the following:
 ```
-sudo pip install virtualenv
+sudo -H pip install virtualenv
 ```
 If you already have it installed, change to the directory of the project that you wish to create the virtual environment for.
-For this project it is `/www/item-catalog/src`, however it could be different depending on what you have created.
+For this project it is `/www/FlaskApp/src`, however it could be different depending on what you have created.
 ```
 cd /www/item-catalog/src
-virutalenv
+sudo virutalenv venv
 ```
-virtualenv syntax: `venv -p [location of Python version] venv` Now activate the newly created venv and install the modules you wish to use.
+virtualenv syntax: `sudo virtualenv -p /usr/bin/python2.7 venv` Now activate the newly created venv and install the modules you wish to use.
 After you have done so, exit the `venv`.
 ```
 source venv/bin/activate